lextm/jekyll-theme-chirpy/_posts/2022/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 layout: post
 title: "Running Node.js Web Apps on IIS with HttpPlatformHandler"
 description: A post about how to create a simple Node.js web app and host it on IIS with HttpPlatformHandler
-tags: IIS Windows JavaScript Node.js
+tags: IIS Windows JavaScript Node.js HttpPlatformHandler
 excerpt_separator: <!--more-->
 ---